How to Request a Recommendation Letter for Work or Study in 2026

 I took your [course name] class in [term], and I also completed the final paper on [topic], which had a strong influence on my decision to apply.

-A request gets stronger when the target is clear.
-Say whether the letter supports a master's program, internship, first job, scholarship, or internal promotion.
+A request is stronger when the purpose is clear.
+State whether the letter supports a master’s program, internship, first job, scholarship, or internal promotion.

 See targeted phrasing